A digital TV and converter box can pick up free over-the-air broadcasts from many stations, such as CBS, FOX, NBC, and

 - Vansky Outdoor 150 Mile Motorized

-The 1byone HDTV Antenna is an indoor antenna that makes it easy to setup.
+The 1byone HDTV Antenna is an indoor antenna with side flaps to get better rception that is easy to setup.

 The antenna is placed in a window and pointed in the direction that gets the best signal.

 This is a good option for those that live in a city, and broadcast signals are relatively strong.